zama-ai/concrete/docs/dev/howto/project_setup.md

 docker volume ls
 ```

-You can still run all `make` commands inside the docker (to update the venv for example).
+You can still run all `make` commands inside the docker (to update the venv, for example).
 Be mindful of the current venv being used (the name in parentheses at the beginning of your command prompt).

 ```shell
 # Here we have dev_venv sourced